MobiusLooper/omnipotent-coin/README.md

 I thought of this question a few months ago, and after a few days of the question being in the back of my mind, I came up with a solution.
 This code tries to generalise that solution for any probability that can be expressed as a fraction, `n/d`, where `d <= 1024`.
 This condition is merely to keep computations tractable.
 Parallelisation of the code could indeed unlock efficiency gains, but this is an early prototype.

-Run by using installing requirements with
+Run by installing requirements with
 ```bash
 pip install -r requirements.txt
 ```